faq

-can i use my extended benefits?
+Can I use my extended healthcare benefits?

 Yes, depending on your extended benefits coverage.
 Please check with your extended benefits provider to ensure that you have coverage for a Registered Psychotherapist.
 If you have any questions or concerns about using insurance, please contact me.